PR Action Board Skill

 --jq '[.[] | {login: .user.login, created_at: .created_at, body: .body}] | sort_by(.created_at)'

-# Get formal review states
+# Formal review states

 gh api repos/{owner}/{repo}/pulls/{number}/reviews \